Alaska 2019 WSARE PDP

 • Sustainable Communities: community development, employment opportunities, food hubs, local and regional food systems, new business opportunities, partnerships, public policy, quality of life, social networks, sustainability measures, urban agriculture

 Alaska farms are diverse and spread widely across the state.
 Alaska is one-fifth the size of the contiguous United States (365 million acres) and is home to roughly 800 farm operations.
 Fifteen million acres of soil have been designated as suitable for farming, but only about one million acres are currently farmed.
-While not all acreages are yet being utilized for farming, there is a great potential for agriculture growth within the state, and residents are eager for knowledge.
+While not all acreages are yet being utilized for farming, there is great potential for agriculture growth within the state, and residents are eager for knowledge.
 Currently, there are only seven cooperative extension service agents with full or partial agriculture/horticulture appointments to reach all of the communities across the state.
-In order to be effective, extension agents rely on partnership, collaboration, and cooperation with other agencies and agricultural groups to disperse information across the state.
+In order to be effective, extension agents rely on partnership, collaboration, and cooperation with other agencies and agricultural groups to disperse information across Alaska.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.